 Taking medication or using vacuum therapy for erectile dysfunction soon after surgery can improve your chance of getting erections back.

 At this time you may not even be interested in sex.
 But taking medication or using a vacuum pump at an early stage may improve your chances of getting erections when you are ready to think about sex again.
 You can discuss this with your surgeon, nurse or your GP.

 After prostate surgery, an orgasm will not cause an ejaculation of semen.
 This is known as a 'dry orgasm'.
 Many men describe the sensation of orgasm as different to their orgasm before surgery.

 A few men describe it as lasting longer, others describe some pain after orgasm in the early days, or some simply describe it as different.
 A dry orgasm means that you cannot father a child in the future.
 If you are planning to have children, it may be possible to store your sperm before surgery.

 These can then be used later in fertility treatments.
-In Ireland, this is done at the HARI Unit at the Rotunda Hospital in Dublin.
+In Ireland, this is done at Rotunda IVF at the Rotunda Hospital in Dublin.
 Discuss this with your surgeon if you think you might wish to father children after your surgery.

 Shortening of your penis

 Up to a year after surgery you may notice the length of your penis has shortened.
 It is not clear what causes this shortening.